neondatabase/website/content/docs/reference/cli-branches.md

 ## Before you begin

-Ensure that you have [installed the Neon CLI](../reference/neon-cli#install-the-neon-cli).
+- Ensure that you have [installed the Neon CLI](/docs/reference/neon-cli#install-the-neon-cli).
+- If you have not authenticated with the [neonctl auth](/docs/reference/cli-auth) command, running a Neon CLI command automatically launches the Neon CLI browser authentication process.
+Alternatively, you can specify a Neon API key using the `--api-key` option when running a command.
+See [Connect](/docs/reference/neon-cli#connect).

 ## The `branches` command